PentoHQ/tech-challenge-frontend/Notes.md

 - Added component `ElapsedTime` to be used in the `RunningSession`
 - Added `Spinner` to `SessionControls` loading
 - Added possibility to render `Spinner` inside a `Backdrop` component to block the interactions with the underlying UI
+- Added workspace settings for VSCode in order to be aligned with the current project conventions
+- Isolated `RunningSession` and `SessionInput` components